-Bonds can be issued to finance certain facilities such as airports, dock and wharf facilities, mass commuting facilities, high-speed inter-rail facilities, or certain qualified hazardous waste facilities (including certain training and storage facilities).
+Bonds can be issued to finance certain facilities such as airports, dock and wharf facilities, governmentally owned solid waste disposal facilities, governmentally owned high-speed inter-city rail facilities, environmental enhancements of hydro-electric generating facilities, qualified public education facilities, qualified green building projects, new empowerment zone facilities or government owned solid waste disposal facilities.
 There is no limit on the amount of the issue and these issues do not require a reservation under the volume cap.
 Although the facility must be governmentally owned, it may be leased or subject to management contracts with the business.

-Other types of exempt bonds include projects for water, sewage and solid waste facilities, facilities for the local furnishing of electricity or gas, and local district heating or cooling facilities.
-These types of exemptfacility issues must reserve a portion of the volume cap.
-Exempt-facility bonds that are not governmentally owned may reserve up to \$25 million in tax-exempt volume cap allocation each year.
-However, there is no project size restriction.
+Other types of exempt bonds include projects for mass commuting facilities, qualified residential rental projects, qualified enterprise zone facilities, water, sewage and solid waste facilities, facilities for the local furnishing of electricity or gas and local district heating or cooling facilities.
+These types of exempt-facility issues must reserve a portion of the volume cap.
+Exempt-facility bonds that are not governmentally owned may reserve up to the greater of \$100 million or 3.4% of the available state ceiling in tax-exempt volume cap allocation each year.